Dos and Don’ts

 Don’t get mad or frustrated that your case isn’t being handled as quickly as you’d like.
 There just aren’t enough attorneys or resources to go around.
 If you really want to take action, call or write your state legislator and ask them to fully fund Legal Aid and other nonprofit legal programs.

 Good luck!
-Remember, you can call United Way 2-1-1 to talk to a live person about legal referrals.
-If you’re out of cell minutes, go to the LawHelpMn.org website.
+Remember, you can call (612) 333-4000 to leave a message about legal referrals.
+Otherwise, go to the LawHelpMn.org website.